nevencaplar/AGN-Variability-Simulations/README.md

 ---

-Parameters describing the log-normal PDF for creation of the light curves The parameters are described with Equation 2 in the paper.
+Parameters describing the log-normal PDF for creation of the light curves.
+The parameters are described with Equation 2 in the paper.

 	lambda_s_LN_in=0.000562341
 	sigma_LN_in=0.64